How Long Do Panic Attacks Last And What Are the Best Ways To Manage Them?

 Panic attacks are scary to experience, no matter who you are.
 You may feel like you’re having a heart attack or stroke.
 Even once the panic attack has stopped, you may feel shaken and worried about another one happening.

-The symptoms of a panic attack can be intense and frightening.
+The symptoms of a panic attack can be intense and frightening and lead to a lingering fear of losing control again.
 In the vast majority of cases, however, these symptoms are completely harmless.
 Panic attacks themselves can’t hurt you.
 Knowing what is happening in your body to cause these distressing symptoms may give you some comfort.

 What happens to the body during a panic attack?